Aotokitsuruya

 Future Improve

-In the current version, we have to pass the model instance to the form object.
-Maybe we can add some DSL to auto-create it.
+In the current version, you have to pass the model instance to the form object.
+Maybe you can add some DSL to auto-create it.

 1# Option 1